Estimated reading time: 8 minutes

-Calculating Severance Pay in Ontario | Co-Authors: Bram Lecker & Simon Pelsmakher, Student-at-Law
+Calculating Severance Pay in Ontario | Co-Authors: Bram Lecker & Jared Lecker, Employment Lawyers

 Severance Pay Calculations

-For-Cause or Not-For-Cause Terminations.
+For-Cause or Not-For-Cause Terminations

+When your employer makes the decision to let you go, they must prepare several documents for you.
+Legally, one of them must be a written notice of the termination.
+It should state whether they have let you go “for cause“ or “not-for-cause“.
 Here are typical reasons why an employer might let you go for cause.
-Misconduct, theft, insubordination, intoxication at work, continuously being late, performance issues, etc. Under these circumstances, your employer may terminate your position on the spot and without notice.
-Even so, they owe you severance pay unless they prove willful misconduct on your part.
-And the courts set the bar very high for this determination – it cannot be for trivial reasons.
-In the event of a for cause termination, it is well worth a one-hour consultation with one of our employment lawyers to review your termination circumstances, if only to ensure you have not been short changed.
+Misconduct, theft, insubordination, intoxication at work, continuously being late, performance issues, etc. Under these circumstances, your employer may terminate your position on the spot, and without notice.
+Even so, they owe you notice pay unless they prove willful misconduct on your part.
+Courts set the bar very high for this determination.
+Your employer cannot use trivial reasons to deny you this entitlement.

-Minimum Notice and Severance
+Calculating Minimum Notice and Severance

 These are the minimum notice and severance terms guaranteed to all employees of Ontario regardless of what is stipulated in your employment contract.

-Reasonable Notice & Common Law Entitlements
+Common Law Entitlements

 Negotiating Your Severance

-For instance, if you are 47 years of age, with 7 years of senior management service in the IT sector, you may be entitled to reasonable notice of approximately 8 months.
+For starters, we look at your specific circumstances to determine if the severance package offered to you is fair.
+Does it reasonably compensate you for sufficient time to land an equivalent position and become “whole” again?
+We examine all aspects of your termination, including your age, length of service, seniority and the job market.
+For instance, if you are 47 years of age, with 7 years of senior management service in the IT sector, you may be entitled to reasonable notice of approximately 8-12 months.
 Employers in this sector tend to hire younger new graduates.
-It could take you this long to find a job with a similar pay and title.
+Accordingly, it might take you this long to find a job with similar pay and title.

 Notice and Severance: What About Your Benefits?